-I’m going to start off with some real talk.
-When I originally pitched this story, it was with a title like, “This ONE simple, painless tweak cleared my extreme, life-ruining hormonal zits FOREVER!!!”
-But the second I started writing, I realized that was overpromising.
-Because here’s the tea (which I’m sure plenty of you already know): If an internet headline is touting some singular quick fix for hormone-related acne, it’s probably clickbait.
-And furthermore, if some beauty editor is claiming that their case of acne was the worst, most extreme thing in the world, that’s probably hyperbole too.
+Here's the tea: If an Internet headline is touting some singular quick fix for hormone-related acne, it’s probably clickbait.
+And furthermore, if some beauty editor is claiming that their case of acne was the worst, most extreme thing in the world, that’s probably hyperbole, too.
 Did the chin breakouts I dealt with this year as a result of my new IUD ruin my life?
-No. Certainly research shows that chronic acne can cause major emotional distress, anxiety, and depression.
-But to say that my first-time adult acne experience caused this any trauma, and that one teeny-tiny, straightforward product swap cured it for all eternity, would be a lie.
-“Acne … is a nuanced, complicated beast, influenced by … genetics, hormones, diet, and so many other seemingly random things,” wrote former Byrdie editor Victoria Hoff in a 2016 piece called “A (Very) Honest Discussion About Acne.”
+No. Certainly, research shows that chronic acne can cause major emotional distress, anxiety, and depression, but to say that my first-time adult acne experience caused any trauma, and that one teeny-tiny, straightforward product swap cured it for all eternity, would be a lie.
+“Acne… is a nuanced, complicated beast, influenced by... genetics, hormones, diet, and so many other seemingly random things,” wrote former Byrdie editor Victoria Hoff in a 2016 piece called “A (Very) Honest Discussion About Acne.”
 Everybody’s acne experience is totally different.
-Now, all that being said, here is mine…
+Now, all that being said, here is mine.

 Before the spring of 2019, I had never had more than one pimple at a time, ever.
 But just before my 27th birthday, I had the Mirena IUD put in place (it was the most physically painful experience of my life, though that’s another story).
 Before my appointment, I had taken a cursory glance at the product’s potential side effects, so I knew that due to its use of the pregnancy-preventing hormone progestin, blemishes might result.
 "Hormonal IUDs may trigger acne for some women because they release progestin (an artificial form of the hormone progesterone) into the body," explains esthetician Renée Rouleau on her skincare blog.
 "When progesterone levels are increased, this can, in turn, increase the number of androgenic hormones (like testosterone) in a woman’s body.
 Androgens can cause acne by overstimulating oil glands, especially when you combine this with dead cells in the pore lining."
 Women who tend to break out before their period are more susceptible to acne after receiving a hormonal IUD like Mirena or Liletta.
 However, as someone who’d never really dealt with period breakouts before (and who also didn’t personally know of anyone who’d dealt had IUD acne), I figured I was in the clear.

-“For hormonal acne breakouts I focus on deep cleansing and healing,” Cynthia says.
-My facial began with a double cleanse: first, an oil cleanser and facial massage to soften and coax out the debris and sebum (“I take my time doing this,” Cynthia says).
+“For hormonal acne breakouts I focus on deep cleansing and healing,” Franco says.
+My facial began with a double cleanse: first, an oil cleanser and facial massage to soften and coax out the debris and sebum (“I take my time doing this,” she notes).
 She followed up with a salicylic acid-based gel cleanser.
-Next, Cynthia applied an exfoliating enzyme mask over my whole face and spot treated the especially broken-out areas with a salicylic treatment mask.
+Next, Franco applied an exfoliating enzyme mask over my whole face and spot treated the especially broken-out areas with a salicylic treatment mask.
 Then came a glycolic peel to clear the top layers of dead skin and gunk from my face.

 After about three weeks of adjusting my routine, combined with just sort of letting my skin’s healing run its course, my face is basically acne-free.
 Do I still have congestion and breakouts here and there?
 Yes.
 Do I wish getting rid of hormonal acne was as simple as one product tweak?
 Certainly.
 But I’m doing what I can.
 Acne is a nuanced and complicated beast indeed.